mufpga/MicroFPGA-electronics/Box_panel_3/README.md

 ## Content

-The third box panel is connected to the power source and powers the other boards using different voltages.
+The third box panel is connected to the main power source and powers the other boards using different voltages.

 ![Box panel 3](Box_panel_3_soldered.jpg)